© 2023 | Jefferson Public Radio

 The completed house in Redding is 1,200 square feet with three bedrooms and two bathrooms.
 The home sits at the John Reginato River Access boat launch on the Sacramento River.
 It’s intended for an income-eligible individual to act as park host in exchange for housing.

-Ella Hutcherson is a recent University of Oregon graduate from Coos Bay, Oregon.
-She came to Jefferson Public Radio through the Charles Snowden Program for Excellence in Journalism.
+Ella Hutcherson was a 2023 Charles Snowden Program for Excellence in Journalism Intern at JPR after she graduated from the University of Oregon.
+She grew up in Coos Bay, Oregon and now produces freelance stories for JPR.
 Previously, Ella worked as education reporter for the Eugene Weekly and she was the managing editor of the UO student-run Ethos Magazine.